bb-io/Airtable/README.md

 - **List records** List all records in the table.
 - **Search record** Search for one specific record where the field value is compared to the value you input.
-- **Add new record** Creates a new record in the table, at least one field is required in this action, use the "Update value of field" actions below to fill out the other fields.
+- **Add new record** Creates a new record in the table with its primary field filled in.
+Use the "Update value of field" actions below to fill out the other fields.
 - **Delete record** Deletes a record given the record ID.

 ### Attachments